I have worked as a beauty therapist, a freelance makeup artist, and a retail store manager for a fashion, beauty, and crafts store.

 - Scrubs will clean clogged pores that would have turned into spots or skin eruptions.

-- When combined with oils in shower gels or scrubs the abrasive action is minimized and gives a wonderful polished look and feel to the skin.
+- When combined with oils in shower gels or scrubs, the abrasive action is minimized and gives a wonderfully polished look and feel to the skin.